fpv-wtf/msp-osd/README.md

 This takes Betaflight MSP DisplayPort (so-called "canvas" although this is a misnomer as there is another Betaflight "canvas" mode for Pixel OSDs) messages through UDP and, using a font provided at `font.bin`, renders them to a framebuffer.

+A custom `font.bin` may be placed on the root of the SD card, at which point it will override the font in /blackbox.

 SFML and DJI viewports available, as well as a mux which creates a pty and provides filtered MSP access, and reroutes DisplayPort messages to UDP.

-To build for DJI, install the Android NDK and add it to your path, then use make -f Makefile.dji .
+To build for DJI, install the Android NDK and add the NDK toolchain to your PATH, then use make -f Makefile.dji .
+Set DJI_LIB_PATH to a path to the content of `/system/lib` pulled from your DJI hardware or a firmware dump, so that the linker can find `libduml_hal.so`.
+On Windows, note that `make` and the actual `armv7a-linux-*` compiler binaries may be installed in different directories.

 To build for UNIXes, install CSFML and make -f Makefile.unix .